sem-onyalo/cloud-model-training/README.md

 ## AWS

-### AWS Local Access
+### AWS Local Access Setup

-If you don't have local access to your AWS account run the command below and follow the prompts.
+If you have never setup local access to your AWS account via the CLI then run the command below after you [install the CLI](https://aws.amazon.com/cli/).

 ```
 aws configure
 ```

-### AWS Cloud Storage Setup
+### AWS Cloud Storage Access Setup

 1. Navigate to the IAM service page.